 Each state has its own regulations and local procedures for the time at the hospital and regarding contact adoptive parents may have with the baby and birth parents during the hospital stay and baby’s discharge.
 Any arrangements must also be approved by the hospital and expectant/birth parents.

 INTERSTATE COMPACT ON THE PLACEMENT OF CHILDREN (ICPC)

 Adoption agencies or attorneys coordinate the transfer of the child back to New York, if born in another state.
 During this paperwork process, you must remain in the state of the child’s birth.
-The process typically takes 10 business days.
+The process typically takes up to 10 business days.